Minimalism is the way for true fulfillment…

 If you are not a big fan of watching TV you can definitely check this books out:

-It helps us focus on the things that really makes us happy and gives us the value for our lives and disconnect from all the distractions in our mind.
+- It helps us to focus on things that really make us happy and give us the value for our lives

-Learning how to prioritize and focus your energy and resources on these things over others that are not as important as it seems.
+- Learning how to prioritize and focus your energy and resources on these things

 “Dopamine is most notably involved in helping us feel pleasure as part of the brain’s reward system.
 Sex, shopping, smelling cookies baking in the oven — all these things can trigger dopamine release, or a “dopamine rush.”
 Stephanie Watson, Harvard Women’s Health Watch